-If we are unable to attract new consumers and retain and grow our relationships with consumers, our business, results of operations, financial condition, and future prospects would be materially and adversely affected.
+If we are unable to attract new consumers and retain and grow our relationships with our existing consumers, our business, results of operations, financial condition, and future prospects would be materially and adversely affected.

 Our success depends on our ability to generate repeat use and increased transaction volume from existing consumers and to attract new consumers to our platform.
 We generate revenue when consumers pay with Affirm at checkout.
-In addition, as our consumer ecosystem expands, our contribution profit benefits, enabling us to create more compelling offers via merchants, in turn attracting more consumers and merchants.
 If we are not able to continue to grow our base of consumers, we will not be able to continue to grow our merchant network or our business.
 Our ability to retain and grow our relationships with consumers depends on the willingness of consumers to use our platform and products.
 The attractiveness of our platform to consumers depends upon, among other things: the number and variety of merchants and the mix of products available through our platform; our brand and reputation; consumer experience and satisfaction; consumer trust and perception of our solutions; technological innovation; and services and products offered by competitors.
 If we fail to retain our relationship with existing consumers, if we do not attract new consumers to our platform and products, or if we do not continually expand usage and volume from consumers on our platform, our business, results of operations, financial condition, and prospects would be materially and adversely affected.